Stephen-Kimoi/icp-evm-rust-bridge/README.md

 ### Creating Read Functionalities

-To create a read functionality, you can use the following example inside ``lib.rs`` file as a template:
+To create a read functionality, you can use the following example as a template:

 ```rust
 #[ic_cdk::update]